Next to Normal: Europe

 The Dutch premiere took place on January 16, 2012, at DeLaMar Theater in Amsterdam.
 The cast included Simone Kleinsma as Diana.
 A German-language production translated and directed by Titus Hoffmann opened at the Stadttheater in Fürth, Bavaria, on October 11, 2013.
 Pia Douwes starred in the role of Diana with Thomas Borchert as Dan and Sabrina Weckerlin as Natalie.
 The Italian version, produced by STM and directed by Marco Iacomelli, opened on March 7, 2015, at Teatro Coccia in Novara.
 A Spanish-language production opened at the Teatro Pérez Galdós in Las Palmas, Canary Islands, on September 14, 2017, starring Nina as Diana, and then it toured through Spain with stops at Barcelona, Bilbao, and Madrid.
 In 2016, in Portugal, opened a Portuguese-speaking version, with the title Quase Normal.
 A Russian-language production (Недалеко от Нормы), directed by Anastasia Grinenko, opened in Minsk, Belarus on March 28, 2018, with Svetlana Matsievskaia starring as Diana.
 In Poland the show opened on April 6, 2019, at Teatr Syrena in Warsaw, with Katarzyna Walczak as Diana.
 The production was translated and directed by Jacek Mikołajczyk.
 The musical had its UK premiere at the Donmar Warehouse, London from 12 August to 7 October 2023, directed by Michael Longhurst.
 It transferred to the West End's Wyndham's Theatre in 2024.
 A swiss-german adaptation is expected to play in Zurich under the name 'Fascht Normal.
+The musical premiered in Bucharest, Romania on March 6, 2021, and has run until 2026.
+The Romanian edition is directed by Victor Bucur, translated by Geanina Jinaru-Doboș; and takes place at the Ion Dacian National Operetta and Musical Theatre.
+The Romanian edition has included Theodor Andrei as Henry.